MediaparX/acbb_connector/README.md

 require_once '../acbb_connector/run.php';
 ```

 You should now be able to access `active-collab.yourdomain.org/acbb_connector.php` in your browser and get a *403 Access Denied*.
+This means it looks like it's working.
+Access is only granted to the IPs whitelisted in `config.default.php`, which are the IPs BB lists as it's servers.

 ### ActiveCollab